AD1913/myob-technical-test/README.md

 Security has not been implemented for this application and it can be accessed by anyone.
 Certificates has to be implemented and API's need to be exposed using https.
 To make it more secure, either Mutual authentication with connecting applications or OAuth can be implemented.
 Though security has not been implemented in this demo for easier testing, relevant code has been included in this repository.

+If security or environment variables are enabled, secrets such as passwords and certificates can be stored and retrieved from vaults such as Hashicorp.

 To enable security, uncomment the lines in application.properties related to SSL from line 18 and rebuild the application.
 API's, then can be accessed using the following URL's:

  https://localhost:443/myobdemo/v1/hello